 Recovering multiple projects

-Recovering multiple Azure DevOps and DevOps Server projects lets you quickly restore selected projects, repositories, and code at scale, ensuring consistent and reliable recovery across your development environment.
+Restoring multiple Azure DevOps projects enables organizations to quickly recover projects, repositories, and source code at scale, ensuring consistent and reliable restoration across the development environment.

 Recovery process